 - Pitzhanger Manor and Gallery, Walpole Park, Ealing W5 5EQ

 - Central and District line tube lines go to Ealing Broadway.
 Great Western and Elizabeth Line trains stop there from all points west and Paddington.

-- Open: Wednesday – Sunday 11am – 5pm until 7pm on Thursday
+- Open: Wednesday – Sunday 10am – 5pm until 7pm on Thursday 8.30pm on the last Thursday

-- Admission: £7 Under 18 and Friends go free as do Ealing residents on Wednesdays and Sunday mornings
+- Admission: £9.90 Under 18 and Friends go free as do Ealing residents on Sunday mornings